-The Human Centipede/Worm/Snake/Etc. – Iambic Pentameter
+Whack-a-Mole – Iambic Pentameter

 This one is kinesthetic.
 When I teach the basics of iambic pentameter, I have always found the most memorable part of the lesson to be when I ask ten students to get out of their seat and form a straight line, standing shoulder to shoulder.
-Can you see where I’m going with this?

-Now, I tell all of the even numbered students to stand and the odd numbered students to kneel.
+Then, I tell all of the even numbered students to stand and the odd numbered students to kneel (kind of like the game whack-a-mole – some are down, and some are up).
 Everyone gets a syllable from a famous line of Shakespeare’s plays.
 This works really well with the Prologue of Romeo and Juliet but also with individual lines: “A horse!
 A horse!
 My kingdom for a horse!”
 (Richard III).

 A word of caution about using this technique….pick reliable, cooperative students.
 Otherwise, the exercise might not be as beneficial as it could be.

-So this one is pretty cool.
 Get some colored chalk and some large black construction paper.
-Select a passage from the play that is chock (pun intended) full of imagery (like the Queen Mab speech in Romeo and Juliet), and have students pay special attention to the details of that section of the poem as they draw the scene on the construction paper.
+Select a passage from the play that is full of imagery (like the Queen Mab speech in Romeo and Juliet), and have students pay special attention to the details of that section of the poem as they draw the scene on the construction paper.

 Everyone knows about Shakespearean insults.
 They’re so catchy.
-A couple years ago, I began thinking about the Shakespearean insult activity and wishing that it aligned more directly with ELA standards.
+A couple years ago, I began thinking about the Shakespearean insult activity and wishing that it held more educational value.
 Realistically, it was just a fluff activity up to that point.

 Epithets were a new term for my kiddos, so these insults were a memorable way to teach the concept.
 Since epithets are nicknames or attributions for someone, like “The girl on fire” and “The great emancipator,” I began having my students refer to each other as the Shakespearean nickname they chose for themselves.
 (I should probably have mentioned that we made name tags to set on our desks so that students could remember each other’s names.)

 By the way, have you seen this Shakespearean insulter?
-Love it!

 Other Literary Devices

 It was one of the most engaging things I have ever witnessed.
 They even started pressuring each other to take it more seriously because each class didn’t want to look foolish in front of the others.
-The pride in their eyes was infectious, and I had finally found a way to lure some love for Shakespeare out of students who could otherwise truly care less.
-If you have time, do this.
-I dare you.
+The pride in their eyes was infectious, and I had finally found a way to lure some love for Shakespeare out of at-risk students who could otherwise truly not have cared less.

-Click on the image below to view my Literary Terms by Act teaching materials, which include forty-nine literary terms with engaging notes, links to video and non-play examples, and interesting activities to help students practice identifying examples from the play.
+Click on the image below to view my Literary Terms by Act teaching materials, which includes forty-nine literary terms with engaging notes, links to video and non-play examples, and interesting activities to help students practice identifying examples from the play.